h2jorm/react-gql/readme.md

 ```

 ### connect
-`gql.connect` is a redux middleware responsible for updating state when store changes.
+`Gql.connect` is a redux middleware responsible for updating state when store changes.
 Compared with the implementation of `react-redux`, it is more convenient to add a middleware when creating a store.

 When a `GqlBranchContainer` `componentDidMount`, a connection function will be registered in the middleware.
 Every time store changes, all registered connection functions will be executed one by one.
 When `componentWillUnmount`, the connection function will be canceled.